wfmueller29/dlc_map/README.md

 Notes:
 * Once the job is submitted to biowulf, we are free to logout of biowulf and turn off our computer.
-* I would recommmend analyzing 3 TB at one time and transferrign the other 3 TB via globus.
+* I would recommmend analyzing 3 TB at one time because of the Wall time limit.
+The max wall time is 24 hours, and it takes roughloy 14 hours to do 3 TB.

 ### Step 5: Transfer Results
 1. You can find the results of the Step 4 analysis in the `/data/$USER/analyzed_csv` directory